zctao/omnifoldTop/README.md

 # omnifoldTop

-Omnifold for ttbar l+jets final states with potential to deal with non-negligible backgrounds.
+Omnifold for ttbar l+jets final states.

 See https://github.com/ericmetodiev/OmniFold.git for the original repo from the OmniFold authors.